Workplace Wellbeing & Behaviour Change

 Sustainable consistency

-Because wellbeing does not need to be complicated to be effective.
+Workplace wellbeing does not need to be complicated to be effective.

 The 80/20 rule reminds us that effectiveness is not always about doing more.

-The micro-habit principles explored in What Workplace Wellbeing Can Learn From Atomic Habits
+This closely connects with the micro-habit principles explored in What Workplace Wellbeing Can Learn From Atomic Habits

 Achievable participation